christopheryoung/chrisyoung/site/reading/computational-stemmatology.markdown

 **Recentiores non deteriores**: That is, more recent manuscripts are not worse.
 Another way of putting all this is that the *age* of a manuscript is irrelevant to its value as a witness.
+Now, it may well turn out in practice that older manuscripts offer a more direct route to the archetype than later ones, or that later manuscripts will turn out to be copied from some older and still surviving manuscript, and so can be eliminated from a stemma.
+Nevertheless, the veneration of old manuscripts at the outset of an investigation in textual criticism is the confusion of auction value with editorial value.[^recentiores]

-The veneration of old manuscripts in textual criticism is the confusion of auction value with editorial value.
-If the abstract argument about stemmata fail to convince, see @browning1960recentiores for helpful discussion of evidence from paleography and indirect testimony about Byzantine and medieval copying practices.
+If this rather abstract argument grounded in stemmatatological reasoning fails to convince, see @browning1960recentiores for helpful discussion of evidence from paleography and indirect testimony about Byzantine and medieval copying practices.
 He collects a number of examples in which later manuscripts preserve now lost readings from sources which were clearly independent of all other surviving witnesses, and concludes that "[w]hat emerges from the above examples is that it was not an exception for a thirteenth or fourteenth century scholar to have access to early tradition, it was the rule" (p.
 18).
-Note finally that it is not just manuscripts that fall under this principle: @reeve1982manuscripts argues that early editions should be considered witnesses to the textual tradition as well.
+Note finally that it is not just manuscripts that fall under this principle:
+@reeve1982manuscripts argues that early editions should be considered witnesses to the textual tradition as well.
+And see @reynolds2013scribes, 218 for further examples and discussion.

 Now consider several common complaints about Lachmann's method: